Skip to content (Press enter)

 If they are translated, what is the translation process?
 In particular, does this process ensure an ongoing translation of the latest updates to IFRS Accounting Standards?

 The Israel Accounting Standards Board is in charge of the translation process.
-Each new Standard or amendment to a Standard is translated to Hebrew, and the translation is reviewed by the Israel Accounting Standards Board translation review committee.
-The review committee's members were approved by the IASB.
+Each new Standard or amendment to a Standard is translated into Hebrew, and the translation is reviewed by the Israel Accounting Standards Board translation review committee.
+The review committee’s members were approved by the IASB.

 APPLICATION OF THE IFRS FOR SMEs ACCOUNTING STANDARD